KevinRohn/rosebikes-stock-availability/README.md

 # 🚲 Rose bikes stock availability checker

-Rosebikes stock availability checker tool.
-To get notified of stock availability and price changes.
-I hope this tool helps you to get a rose bike as fast as possible.
+Rosebikes stock availability checker tool is a small application which runs completly on github actions to get notified of stock availability and price changes.

 It started from a personal weekend project to get a rosebike before the summer of 2021 ends :).

 > **_NOTE:_**  It`s a quick and dirty weekend project, which just works.
 There is a lot of ugly hardcoded stuff.
+So feel free to improve it and contribute to it.

-## **💡 Introduction**
+## **💡 Background story**

 This project was born out of necessity.
 For two years I would like to finally buy a good bike.
 However, due to little time and different projects I have always postponed this.
 Through the current COVID-19 situation has then arisen the urge to have to quickly buy a bike.